 The warehouse receipt can also be used as an instrument of transfer in cash (spot) and futures transactions.

-When working with precious metals, Warehouse Receipts may also be referred to as vault receipts.0
+When working with precious metals, warehouse receipts may also be referred to as vault receipts.0

-Here’s an example: Let’s say Jake Smith has approached a rice farmer and ordered a large shipment of rice.
-The rice hasn’t been produced yet, but Smith has already signed a contract with the producer and agreed on a delivery price and quantity for whenever the product becomes available.
+For example: say John Smith approaches a rice farmer and wishes to order a large shipment of rice, but the rice has not been harvested yet.
+Smith can sign a contract with the producer for an agreed-on delivery price and quantity when the rice is harvested and available.